HumanLink: Your Open-Source Anthropometric Database

 At the request of our stakeholder, we used AI to create our MVP rather than build it ourselves on Figma.
 We decided to use Lovable.AI, and fed it all of our previous materials (interview notes, wireframes, and our information architecture), along with various prompts and tweaks to generate our MVP.
 Since we don’t have any actual anthropometric data to populate the database with, this serves as a reference point for our stakeholders as they continue to develop this product in the future.
 Below is an embedded version of our MVP.
 Please feel free to explore the interface!

-HumanLink is an early-stage UX project that aims to create an open-source database where users can easily access and upload anthropometric data, making the design space more inclusive and accessible for professionals and students alike.
+HumanLink is an early-stage UX project that aims to create an open-source database where users can easily access and upload anthropometric data, making the worldwide UX design space more inclusive and accessible for students and professionals alike.
+When the project came to us, it was still in ideation phases.

 My Role